akamai/mpulse-wordpress/readme.txt

 6. The mPulse Waterfall Dashboard shows every network request of your visitors (using ResourceTiming data)

 == Changelog ==

+= 2.3 =
+* Updated interface to be consistent with latest WordPress styles
+* The Settings page is now listed under Settings instead of Plugins
+* Fixed a bug when W3 Total Cache is installed

 = 2.2 =
 * Fixed an issue with a trailing semi-colon in html